MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Experimental Details

 The \emph{crop sampling} strategy differs between training and validation/testing: \begin{itemize} \item \emph{Training:} the crop is sampled randomly from all valid crops within the tile, subject only to the constraint that crop boundaries align with integer pixel indices for each modality $m$. \item \emph{Validation and testing:} tiles are partitioned into non-overlapping crops, which are iterated over exhaustively.
 The same repetition factor is applied in the test epoch, ensuring test metrics cover the exact same spatial footprint as the original tiles. \end{itemize}

 In practice, we use the full tile extent for TreeSatAI-TS, FLAIR\#2, and FLAIR-HUB.
-For PASTIS-HD, however, we found it beneficial to substantially reduce the crop size.
-This allows us to set $P_m = 2$ with $D_m = 16$ and $D_m = 4$ temporal bins for Sentinel-2 and Sentinel-1, respectively.
-Without cropping, keeping the same token budget and number of temporal bins would have required $P_m = 16$ for these modalities.
+For PASTIS-HD and S2-NAIP urban, however, we found it beneficial to substantially reduce the crop size.
+This allows us to set the number of temporal bins as $D_m = 16$ for Sentinel-2 and $D_m = 4$ for Sentinel-1, while setting the patch size as $P_m = 2$ for both modalities.
+Without cropping, keeping the same token budget and number of temporal bins would have required to set $P_m = 16$ for these modalities.

-\paragraph{Modality-specific hyperparameters.} Each modality $m$ in the dataset $\mathcal{D}$ has a configurable set of preprocessing hyperparameters: \begin{itemize} \item The \emph{image size} $I_m$, which by default corresponds to the number of pixels covering the spatial extent of the crop (however, this can be adjusted for baseline FMs to match a specific transferred patch size $P_m$); \item The \emph{target number of temporal bins} $D_m$; \item Whether a \emph{snow/cloud mask} is used to guide valid time step selection within temporal bins, and the \emph{probability threshold} for disregarding mask values above this threshold; \item A \emph{constant multiplicative normalization factor} applied to the modality. \end{itemize}
+\paragraph{Modality-specific hyperparameters.} Each modality $m$ in the dataset $\mathcal{D}$ has a configurable set of preprocessing hyperparameters: \begin{itemize} \item The \emph{image size} $I_m$, which by default corresponds to the number of pixels covering the spatial extent of the crop (however, this can be adjusted for cross-dataset MAESTRO and baseline FMs to yield a given token grid size while retaining a specific transferred patch size $P_m$); \item The \emph{target number of temporal bins} $D_m$; \item Whether a \emph{snow/cloud mask} mask is used to guide valid time-step selection within temporal bins, and, if so, the probability threshold above which values are disregarded; \item A \emph{constant multiplicative normalization factor} applied to the modality. \end{itemize}

 \paragraph{Preprocessing steps.} The \verb|__getitem__| method of our datasets operates in three steps: \begin{enumerate}[label=(\roman*)] \item Determine the sampled dataset tile based on the dataset index; \item Sample a spatial crop shared across all modalities $m \in \mathcal{D}$; \item Process each modality $m$ based on the sampled crop. \end{enumerate}